New Journey to the West: History

 New Journey to the West was first announced on 16 July 2015, with Na Young-seok as the chief director.
 The show's initial concept came from one of the original member, Lee Seung-gi, which was to travel with the other cast members and film all their activities.
-It was originally broadcast online via Naver TVCast and was the first project from “tvN Go,” a digital-content brand from cable channel tvN.
+It was originally broadcast online via Naver TVCast and was the first project from "tvN Go", a digital-content brand from cable channel tvN.

 The show's first season reunites the former 2 Days & 1 Night Season 1 members Lee Seung-gi, Kang Ho-dong, Eun Ji-won and Lee Soo-geun.
-The four members each take one of the characters from the classic 16th-century Chinese novel Journey to the West as they go on a 5-days and 4 night backpacking trip through Xian, China, to play various games.
+The four members each take one of the characters from the classic 16th-century Chinese novel Journey to the West as they go on a 5-days and 4 night backpacking trip through Xi'an, China, to play various games.
 The show was a success with over 42 million views on Naver TV Cast and 10 million views on Chinese portal site QQ.

 After gaining positive response on the first season, the second season of the show was filmed in Chengdu, which included a new cast member Ahn Jae-hyun (replacing Lee Seung-gi who left for military conscription).
 Aside from airing on online platforms, the show was aired on cable channel tvN.
 It garnered over 100 million views in China.
 The third season of the show, added boy band members Kyuhyun (Super Junior) and Mino (Winner), filmed in Guilin.
 The fourth season of the show was filmed in Vietnam.
 The fifth season was filmed in Hong Kong with a new member P.O (Block B), replacing Kyuhyun who could not participate due to his mandatory military service.
 Then, it is continuously followed with the sixth season that was filmed in Hokkaido.
 The show returns for the seventh season in October 2019, with a returning Cho Kyu-hyun and was set in South Korea.
 However, Ahn Jae-hyun did not participate in the seventh and eighth season due to his personal family issue.